GrayCodez/i-pro-file-review/README.md

 ## Page 15

+### If you're about results, start today

-> (Everything is in order)
+> (Everything in order)

 PROPOSING:

-Whether you want us to work on your mobile application, website strategy, or on digital marketing for you company, rest assured, we are all about exceptional results.
+Whether you want us to work on your mobile app, website strategy, or on digital marketing for you company, rest assured, we are all about exceptional results.